Apply

 Online and Flexible Options

-Your Courses, Your Way!
+Your Courses, Your Way

-Your Schedule on Your Terms
+Your Schedule, Your Terms

-Learn in the Community Where You Live
+Learn in Your Community

 Three students using a computer together

-Choose Where You Learn
+Choose How You Learn

 Choose When You Learn